c6z3h/My_Projects/README.md

 Motivation:
 1. Solves the problem of typos when I key in expenses manually.
 2. Saves me 30 minutes of error-checking each month.
 This took 5 hours to develop, so it will be worth it in 10 months!

+## Project 4: inspire
+A `MERN fullstack web application` to inspire users, through imagery or weblinks.
+Check it out here.
+Motivation:
+1. Sometimes we are stuck in the same loop of thinking (think: same friends, same family), and having a chance to see a fresh perspective will help to give us new ideas.